 Memorial Hall is one of the most significant buildings in our district and is located on an area that is pivotal to our shared cultural history.
 The hall is situated at 32 Esplanade, Kaikōura, with a central location and picturesque views, it is the ideal venue for functions, conferences, weddings and community events.

-It is available for hire and hall facilities include the following:
+Memorial Hall is available for hire.
+Hall facilities include the following:

 - Commercial kitchen with Dispense bar